About UWC Atlantic

 Our Mission

 Our mission is to make education a force to unite people, nations and cultures for peace and a sustainable future.
-Our vision is ot reclaim our position as the flagship college of the UWC movement, recognised for the radical and experimental spirit that defines our history and drives our impact on the world.
+Our vision is to reclaim our position as the flagship college of the UWC movement, recognised for the radical and experimental spirit that defines our history and drives our impact on the world.

 Our History